hantsy/spring6-sandbox/docs/rest-client.md

 }
 ```

-In the above codes, we use `RestClient` to shake hands with the APIs we defined formerly.
+In the above codes, we use the `RestClient` bean to shake hands with the APIs we defined earlier.

-Firstly `RestClinet` uses `method` or `get`/`post`/`put`/`delete` to set the HTTP method, then uses `uri`/`header`/`accept`/`contentType`, etc. to prepare HTTP request content, finally call `retrieve`/`exchange` to make the request.
+Firstly `RestClinet` calls `method` or `get`/`post`/`put`/`delete` to set the HTTP method, then calls `uri`/`header`/`accept`/`contentType`, etc. to prepare HTTP request content, finally calls `retrieve`/`exchange` to send the request.
-* The `retrieve` returns a `ResponseSpec` that is easier to extract the HTTP response body and headers or the entire HTTP entity.
+* The `retrieve` returns a `ResponseSpec` that is easier to extract the HTTP response body and headers or the entire HTTP response entity.
 * The `exchange` provides more options to control the raw HTTP request and response data.

-If the target APIs are not accessible or not ready at the moment you are building the client codes, you can use [`MockRestServiceServer`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/client/MockRestServiceServer.html) or [`WireMock`](https://wiremock.org/) or [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract) to mock the remote APIs and verify the functionality of this client in an isolated environment.
+If the remote APIs are not accessible or not ready at the moment you are building the client codes, try to use [`MockRestServiceServer`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/client/MockRestServiceServer.html) or [`WireMock`](https://wiremock.org/) or [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract) to mock the remote APIs and verify the client functionality in an isolated environment.

-The following is an example using `WireMock` to set up a mock environment that provides APIs in the testing codes.
+The following is an example using `WireMock` to set up a mock environment that serves the remote APIs in the testing codes.

 ```java
 @SpringJUnitConfig(